-29. Exemption provided for in Article 4.2 g)
+29. Conversion or exchange of non-transferable securities and exemption from publishing a prospectus

-Q) Does the exemption provided for in Article 4.2 g) of the Directive include cases where non-transferable securities are converted into shares?

-A) ESMA considers that the exemption in Article 4.2 g) of the Directive does not apply to cases of nontransferable securities converted into shares.
-The Prospectus Directive specifically defines "securities" as "transferable securities" and does not give room to consider that Article 4.2 g) applies to the conversion of non-transferable securities (especially taking into consideration that this relates to an exemption of publishing a prospectus).
+- Q) Does the exemption provided for in point (b) of the first subparagraph of Article 1(5) of the Prospectus Regulation (EU) 2017/112917 include cases where non-transferable securities are converted into shares? - A) ESMA considers that the exemption in point (b) of the first subparagraph of Article 1(5) of the Prospectus Regulation (EU) 2017/1129 does not apply to cases of non-transferable securities converted into shares.
+The Prospectus Directive specifically defines "securities" as "transferable securities"18 and does not give room to consider that Article 1(5) (b) applies to the conversion of

-&lt;sup>18 According to Article 4.2 g) of the PD the obligation to publish a prospectus shall not apply to trading on a regulated market of "shares resulting from the conversion or exchange of other securities or from the exercise of the rights conferred by other securities, provided that the said shares are of the same class as the shares already admitted to trading on the same regulated market."
+17 According to Article 1(5)b) of the Prospectus Regulation(EU) 2017/1129 the obligation to publish a prospectus shall not apply to the admission to trading on a regulated market of "shares resulting from the conversion or exchange of other securities or from the exercise of the rights conferred by other securities, where the resulting shares are of the same class as the shares already admitted to trading on the same regulated market, provided that the resulting shares represent, over a period of 12 months, less than 20 % of the number of shares of the same class already admitted to trading on the same regulated market, subject to the second subparagraph of this paragraph"."